-A star wired home is when all the cables in your communications cabling network run from each socket back to a single point inside your home.
+A star-wired home is when all the cables in your communications cabling network run from each socket back to a single point inside your home.
 Sometimes they will all come back to a single socket, but most of the time they will come back to a joint either inside your ceiling or under your floor underneath your house.
 If your home was wired in a star connection by a good electrician, it will come back to an MDF (main distribution frame) This is like a hub for all your cabling.
-Your cabling will terminate nice and neatly inside this MDF.
+Your cabling will terminate nicely and neatly inside this MDF.

 Daisy Chain Wiring & NBN Dropouts

 The other your home may be wired is called a daisy chain.
 This is where your home will have cabling going from socket number 1 then on to socket number 2 then off to socket number 3 and so on and so on.
 Many homes are wired like this and this can be extremely problematic for NBN services.

 The problem with having your home wired in either a star or daisy chain is that it causes a bridge tap on your service.
 For NBN FTTC FTTN FTTB this will drop out your NBN service.

 What is a bridge Tap?

 A bridge tap is when your signal coming in from the street will bounce around from the NBN connection device then through your other cabling then bounce back to your connection device again.
 This will confuse your NBN connection device and it will think there is more than one signal coming in from the DPU (Distribution Point Unit) and it will drop out.